Last Updated on

 Although series LLCs provide the same benefits as LLCs, using a series structure in a state where it exists can be beneficial.
 Establishing a series LLC to administer your many businesses is advantageous in that the risks and liabilities that impact one LLC won’t affect the assets of the other entities.

-Operating multiple businesses under one LLC may be a good option for your business if your priority is to minimize initial costs and recordkeeping.
+Operating multiple businesses under one regular LLC may be a good option for your business if your priority is to minimize initial costs, recordkeeping and registered agents.
 However, if a claim is made against any one of your businesses, the assets and income of all the others is subject to liability.

 How to Form a Series LLC